Every Friday is the start of the weekend, but also a new episode of ("Very") Well Dressed!

 3. CHOOSE RINGS

-Overview of rings.
-There are far too many to create real "categories", however, I recommend "rings" to start with, namely pieces in a continuous shape.
-(Rather than set with a stone, or a signet ring with an element that sticks out on top)
+Ring roundup.
+There are way too many to create proper "categories", however, I recommend "bands" to start with, meaning pieces with a continuous shape.
+(Rather than set with a stone, or a signet ring with a feature that pops out on top)

 The hammered silver ring: not difficult to wear, sober, not too precious, not cheap in appearance.
 Good starting point.